Application deployment

 Paste in the connection string into the edit field for Databases.

 The second database connection string corresponds to the connection string during run time for EF Migrations of your database in Azure.
-It will initially contain a local host connection string.
+It will initially contain a local host connection string which will not work in the Azure App Services environment.
 Paste in the connection string to this edit field.

 Note: The Azure database connection string will be of the format: